Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Slightly note: as both are citrus fruits, they may have similar nutritional profiles.

-As the chart shown below indicates, lemon and mandarin orange contain nearly the same amount of water, equalling more than 85% for both.
-Mandarin orange is notably richer in carbs, being sweeter than lemons.
-Please, read the more detailed information in the corresponding sections.
+As the chart shown below indicates, lemon and mandarin oranges contain nearly the same amount of water, equalling more than 85% for both.
+Mandarin oranges are notably richer in carbohydrates and sweeter than lemons.
+Please read the more detailed information in the corresponding sections.

 Macronutrient Comparison